Athishh/Calculator/README.md

 # Calculator
- A simple high precision calculator for school work
+ A simple unlimited precision calculator for school work